orcacr-solana/pumpfun-mevbot/README.md

 # Support
 If you benefitted from the project, show us some support by giving us a star ⭐.
 Help us pave the way for open-source!

-# Help
-If at any time you encounter any issues with the contract or dashboard setup, contact the team at https://t.me/solana_mevbot 🛡️